We have five factories and 19 years of experience in plant extracts

 - Antioxidant Properties: Lycopene is one of the most potent antioxidants found in nature.
 It helps neutralize free radicals, which are unstable molecules that can cause cellular damage and contribute to the aging process and the development of chronic diseases.

-- Cardiovascular Health: Studies have indicated that Lycopene may reduce the risk of heart disease by lowering blood pressure, improving blood lipid profiles, and reducing inflammation.
+- Cardiovascular Health: Studies have indicated that lycopene may reduce the risk of heart disease by lowering blood pressure, improving blood lipid profiles, and reducing inflammation.

 - Cancer Prevention: Lycopene's antioxidant and anti-inflammatory properties have been linked to a reduced risk of certain types of cancer, particularly prostate, lung, and stomach cancers.

-- Skin Health: The antioxidant properties of Lycopene can protect skin from harmful UV radiation, potentially reducing the risk of skin damage and skin cancer.
+- Skin Health: The antioxidant properties of lycopene can protect skin from harmful UV radiation, potentially reducing the risk of skin damage and skin cancer.

 - Vision Protection: Lycopene, along with other carotenoids, is found in the macula of the eye and may help protect against age-related macular degeneration.